FTLam11/fronk-tolks/README.md

 Indeed there is an upfront cost with writing tests, however a good testing strategy pays off in the long run for many reasons that will be explained soon...

+4. The testaholic

+> We MUST have 100% code coverage.

+Some people may become obsessed with different test metrics at the expense of all other things.
+End-to-end tests are very complex, expensive, and time-consuming.

+5. The overworked sad programmer

+> I don't write tests, does that make me a bad programmer?

+Absolutely not.
+I'm guessing the majority of programmers don't spend anytime writing automated tests.
+Even if you aren't writing them, you are likely doing testing in some format (manual testing).
+Writing tests well is difficult, and is a legitimate sacrifice when schedule does not make it feasible.

 ### Fuck yeah!
 Let's test~